What you can claim for

 When to apply

 - You should claim as soon as possible or you may lose benefit.

 This form is for new claims only.
 Please do not complete this form if you are already receiving Housing Benefit or Council Tax Reduction.

 The start date of your claim will normally be the Monday after we receive your form.
 You can save your claim and go back to it to complete it later, but in order for your claim date to be honoured you will need to submit it to us within 14 days of the date that you first started the form or the start date of your claim may be affected.

-If you have any problems with the form please download the guide below or contact us.
+If you have any problems with the form please contact us.